-Cracking a tooth is, unfortunately, much more common that many patients expect.
+Cracking a tooth is, unfortunately, much more common than many patients expect.
 Although dental injuries are common when participating in activities like contact sports or anything else that might result in a blow to your mouth, the reality is that it takes much less to damage a tooth.

 Simply chewing on hard objects or consuming foods like nuts or hard candy can cause a crack.
 Your teeth’s structure degrades over time, which can cause cracks in large fillings or other restorations.
 Exposing your tooth enamel to extreme temperature variations can increase the likelihood a crack will form.
 Bruxism (tooth-grinding), clenching your jaw, and even general chewing pressure are all also possible culprits.